In situ leach: Copper

-In-situ leaching of copper was done by the Chinese by 977 AD, and perhaps as early as 177 BC.
-Copper is usually leached using acid (sulfuric acid or hydrochloric acid), then recovered from solution by solvent extraction electrowinning (SX-EW) or by chemical precipitation.
+In-situ leaching of copper was done by the Chinese by 907 AD, and perhaps as early as 177 BC.
+Copper is usually leached using acid (sulfuric acid or hydrochloric acid), then recovered from solution by solvent extraction electrowinning (SX-EW) or chemical precipitation.

 Ores most amenable to leaching include the copper carbonates malachite and azurite, the oxide tenorite, and the silicate chrysocolla.
 Other copper minerals, such as the oxide cuprite and the sulfide chalcocite may require addition of oxidizing agents such as ferric sulfate and oxygen to the leachate before the minerals are dissolved.
 The ores with the highest sulfide contents, such as bornite and chalcopyrite will require more oxidants and will dissolve more slowly.
 Sometimes oxidation is sped up by the bacteria Thiobacillus ferrooxidans, which feeds on sulfide compounds.

 Copper ISL is often done by stope leaching, in which broken low-grade ore is leached in a current or former conventional underground mine.
 The leaching may take place in backfilled stopes or caved areas.
 In 1994, stope leaching of copper was reported at 16 mines in the US.

 At the San Manuel Mine in the US state of Arizona, ISL was initially used by collecting the resultant solution underground but in 1995 this was converted to a well-to-well recovery method which was the first large scale implementation of that method.
 This well-to-well method has been proposed for other copper deposits in Arizona.